termlen0/termlen0.github.io/_posts/2018-06-26-observations.md

 <!--more-->

-My intention through the 2 part blog is to write about how to build command parser templates using 2 examples in the hope it will help others and will serve as a reference when I need it later.
+My intention through the 2 part blog, is to write about how to build command parser templates using 2 examples.
+I hope it will help others and will serve as a reference when I need it later.

 However, first thing first - The official documentation is available here: [command parser directives](https://github.com/ansible-network/network-engine/blob/devel/docs/directives/parser_directives.md)

 ### Diving in: parsing the output of `show ip interfaces brief` on a Cisco IOS device

-Rather than reiterate the documentation, lets dive in with an example.
+Rather than reiterate what is in the documentation, lets dive in with an example.
 We'll start off with the playbook that captures the output of the `show ip interfaces brief` command.

 ``` yaml